irush-cs/slurm-scripts/slurm-resource-monitor.md

 script.
 Should be created before the daemon start.
 Defaults to the RUNTIME_DIRECTORY environment variable

-### NotifyCPUGraph, NotifyGPUGraph
+### NotifyCPUGraph, NotifyGPUGraph, NotifyMemoryGraph

-Whether to save the entire sampling data of the CPU or GPU usage or just the histogram.
+Whether to save the entire sampling data of the CPU, GPU or memory usage or just the histogram.
 Depending on the `SamplingInterval`, this will have some effects on the node's memory usage.